astalker/caledonian-stamps/meetings.md

 Oct 19 | Graham Winters Entertains | Graham Winters FRPSL Oct 26 | Visit by Uddingston Stamp Group
-Nov 2  | New Zealand & Samoa QV Postal Fiscal Stamps and The Rarest Stamps in the World? | Paul Woods Jan 9  | Joint Afternoon Meeting with Glasgow Philatelic Society | Displays by Members of Both Societies Nov 11 | Family Day at Kelvin Hall
+Nov 2  | New Zealand & Samoa QV Postal Fiscal Stamps and The Rarest Stamps in the World? | Paul Woods Nov 11 | Family Day at Kelvin Hall
 Nov 16 | Bourse
 Nov 23 | We Will Hope to Hear Tomorrow| Alex Walker